Why There is NO Unit Trusts ( Mutual Fund ) in My Portfolio

 BREAKING DOWN 'Turnover Ratio'

 Actively managed mutual funds with a low turnover ratio show a buy and hold strategy.
 For example, a mutual fund investing in 100 stocks and replacing 50 stocks during one year has a turnover ratio of 50%.
 However, because the average turnover rate of managed mutual funds is approximately 85%, nearly all of the funds’ holdings are being turned over annually.
 Some funds hold their stock for less than twelve months, meaning their turnover ratios exceed 100%.

 Importance of Knowing Turnover Ratio

-With such an exceptional high turn over ratio , I might conclude that the so call “professional fund manager” might have picked all the wrong stocks at first , hence required him to replace it more than once in annual basis or may be he is “playing golf “ with his broker (from brokerage firm he used to trade ) at one of the prestige golf club .
+With such an exceptionally high turn over ratio, I might conclude that the so-called “professional fund manager” might have picked all the wrong stocks at first, hence required him to replace it more than once in annual the basis or maybe he is “playing golf “ with his broker (from brokerage firm he used to trade ) at one of the prestige golf clubs.

 This book was written almost 76 years ago where the story still very much valid and also it been written in funny and entertaining ways.

-How about you ? how many % of unit trust you have in your portfolio ? and are you the lucky 15% who managed to make money by investing in unit trust ?
+How about you? how many % of unit trust you have in your portfolio? and are you the lucky 15% who managed to make money by investing in a unit trust?